June 23, 2022

 6. Drain on paper towels, being careful not to overcrowd them, and while still hot dust them generously with confectioner’s sugar.

-You can store them once cooled at room temperature in an airtight container, but we usually eat them all up!
+You can store them once cooled at room temperature in an airtight container, but they lose some of their crispness, so we usually eat them all up!

 By Peg Kern